ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

 ### Using a custom base image to build Ballerina Docker images

-Ballerina ships a base image (e.g., `ballerina/jre8:v1`) with some security hardening and it is used to build Docker images with the user's application code.
+Ballerina ships a base image (e.g., `ballerina/jre8:v1`) with some security hardening.
+It is used to build Docker images with the user's application code.
 However, sometimes, you might need to use your own Docker base image depending on your company policies or any additional requirements.
-This usecase shows how to use a custom Docker base image to build Ballerina Docker images with the application code.
+This use case shows how to use a custom Docker base image to build Ballerina Docker images with the application code.

 #### Prerequisites